fizzed/blaze/README.md

 A speedy, flexible, general purpose scripting and application launching stack for the JVM.
 Can replace shell scripts and plays nicely with other tools.
 Only requires a Java 8 runtime and adding `blaze.jar` to your project directory.
-Start writing portable and cross-platform scripts -- that don't require the user to install anything!
+Start writing portable and cross-platform scripts.

 Blaze pulls together stable, mature libraries from the Java ecosystem into a light-weight package that lets you focus on getting things done.
 When you